+Ever since the early 90s this has been one of the questions most asked by people we meet.
 There are a number of things that you can do to extend the life of your current software, a lot depends on what your challenges are.

 For the sake of covering the basics, here are the top ten things that our clients tell us they have done to get more out of the software they already have:

-- Make a list of the functionality your team believes they need, (again, you’ll need to do this later anyway)
+- Make a list of the functionality your team believes they need, (again, you’ll need to do this later anyway).

-- Make a list of reports and information that your managers are asking for, combine it with the previous list and prioritize everything
+- Make a list of reports and information that your managers are asking for, combine it with the previous list and prioritize everything.

 - Take the top 3-5 items to your current software company and ask them to help you accomplish them or create work arounds to get the information your company needs

 - Review and consider the cost of upgrading and expanding your current software with integrating applications if they are available.
 Start with programs that integrate to the software you already have.
 Hire an expert for that software to get it up and running, and integrated to your accounting software

 - Talk with colleagues that also use the same software, have they been able to solve some of the same issues?
 If so how?
 Did they have help?